manuth/MarkdownConverter/README.md

 # MarkdownConverter
-Provides the functionallity to convert MarkDown-files to html, docx or pdf using Visual Studio Code.
+Provides the functionallity to convert MarkDown-files to html, png, or pdf using Visual Studio Code.

 ## Conception
 ### Variable-Priority